GlowingHorse/Mete-Reading/README.md

     * The "detailed_foerstner" is a detailed description of the Forstner algorithm.

 ## Try it
-1. Clone or download it to read these codes and try to run them.
+1. Clone or download it to try.